-Smoking cigarettes hinders your body’s ability to heal effectively.
-This means that your teeth wear down faster.
-Additionally, cigars, chewing tobacco, snuff and unprocessed tobacco leaves (used as cigar wrappers) all contain tiny abrasive particles that damage tooth enamel.
-When chewed, these particles mix with your saliva, forming an abrasive paste that wears down teeth over time.
+Cigars, snuff, chewing tobacco, and unprocessed tobacco leaves (used as cigar wrappers) contain small yet abrasive particles that damage the top layer of the teeth, or tooth enamel.
+When chewed, these particles mix with your saliva and creates a paste that wears down the enamel.